- 1 WHAT IS MARKETING?

 - Party planners, bakers etc.

 This service assists the pet parent to take better care of their furry friends.
 This service tries to fulfil all the possible needs of a dog.
-The app enables one to take for dogs, salons and grooming spas, daycare & boarding for dogs, play area as well as a swimming pool! it is a single platform whereby just one click you can look for anything relating to dogs.
-You can even shop for dog accessories furniture toys etc. with best in class services.
-You can also find dog sitters, dog walkers, trainers etc. plan your entire day with your buddy by selecting various places to go and have fun.
+The appenables one to took for dogs, salons and groming spas, day care & boarding for dogs, play area as well as swimming pool ! it is a single platform where by just one click you can look for anything relating to dogs.
+You can even shop for dog accessories furniture toys etc. with best in class services . you can also find dog sitters, dog walkers, trainers etc. plan you entire day with your buddy by selecting various different places to go and have fun.

 - Pick up and drop service available